biblius/validify/README.md

 Note that every field that isn't an option will be an 'optional' required field in the payload.
 This is done to avoid deserialization errors for missing fields.

 - _Do note that if a field exists in the incoming client payload, but is of the wrong type, a deserialization error will still occur as the payload is only being validated for whether the necessary fields exist.
 The same applies for invalid date\[time] formats._

+Even though the payload struct cannot help with wrong types, it can still prove useful and provide a bit more meaningful error messages when fields are missing.

+When a struct contains nested validifies (child structs annotated with `#[validify]`), all the children in the payload will also be transformed and validated as payloads first.

+Validify exposes two methods for validation/modification, `validify` which takes in the payload and validates its required fields first and `validify_self` which runs modifications and validations on the original struct, without ever using the payload.

+In the context of web, you'll most likely be using `validify`.
+As such, the request handler should always take in the payload struct.

 The `Validify` implementation first validates the required fields of the generated payload.
 If any required fields are missing, no further modification/validation is done and the errors are returned.
 Next, the payload is transformed to the original struct and modifications and validations are run on it.